Dialogs

 They can appear as normal dialogs or as “Wizards” in a series.

-Custom dialogs can display Simul8 -Information Store data and allow Information Store data and other Parameters to be changed by the user.
+Custom Dialogs can display Simul8 Information Store data and allow Information Store data and other parameters to be changed by the user.
 This makes it very easy for someone to use the simulation without previous knowledge of how to build simulations (and without the user having to use external packages like Visual Basic or EXCEL).

-Custom dialogs can appear when Components are clicked (replacing their Properties dialogs), as new menu items on the Simul8 menu bar, when simulations or templates for simulations are opened, or at any time driven by Visual Logic.
+Custom Dialogs can appear when Components are clicked (replacing their properties dialogs), as new menu items on the Simul8 menu bar, when simulations or templates for simulations are opened, or at any time driven by Visual Logic.

 Building Custom Dialogs

-- Select Dialogs from the Insert tab
+- Select Dialogs from the Design tab

 Main Tab

-If Show as Wizard is checked you can control the Finish and Cancel buttons of the Wizard, and set a Picture to display when opening the dialog.
+If “Show as Wizard” is checked you can control the Finish and Cancel buttons of the wizard, and set a picture to display when opening the Dialog.
 In addition, if you type in the name of a file on the Help File Name field (e.g. Report.docx), the file will open when you open the Dialog.
 To use this functionality, make sure to save your simulation and the external file in the same directory.

 Controls Tab

-The Controls tab lets you select the fields to be included in a Dialog.
+The Controls tab lets you select the fields to be included in a Custom Dialog.
 For some of the fields you can set a Global Data Item that gets a value depending on the user’s input to that field.

 You can click on any of these fields to add them to a Dialog: